maklas/MNet-2/readme.md

 //Here is our response object that Server replied with.
 Check it for being NULL just in case.
 ConnectionResponse connResp = (ConnectionResponse) response.getResponse();

 //There is 4 types of possible outcomes during connection.
-The only time we can be sure to be connected is when ResponseType == ACCEPTED.
+//The only time we can be sure to be connected is when ResponseType == ACCEPTED.
 //In any other case, socket is not connected. switch (response.getType()){
     case ACCEPTED: